wightsci/OneNoteUtilitiesGraph/docs/Get-ONPages.md

 ```

 ### -Uri
-The location to obtain the pages from.
+The URL from which to retieve Pages.

 ```yaml
 Type: String